Category: Information Security and Data Protection

 • adversarial machine learning -- tricking a model to behave other than as intended / expected

-• changing personal and social behaviors through massively increased interactions with machines that exhibit anthropomorphic -- see, e.g. Ryan, Calo, Robots and Privacy and the Replika controversy.
+• changing personal and social behaviors through massively increased interactions with machines that exhibit anthropomorphic behavior -- see, e.g. Ryan, Calo, Robots and Privacy and the Replika controversy.

 Regulatory and Governance Solutions